mroth/tinygeoip/README.md

 other similar off-the-shelf packages I tested in a quick informal survey.
 <small>_(Note: my benchmarking was intentionally not robust, and I'm certainly not
 trying to start any microbenchmark wars here.)_</small>

-If you really want to break some speed limits, you can help out with the current [experimental Rust version of this project built on Hyper][nanogeoip], which is currently approaching 1M reqs/sec on the same hardware.

 ## Installing and running the server